dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 2015!".

 The format of the Dockerfile is very simple.
-At the left you have an instruction, like for example the keyword FROM at the first line and to the right you have arguments for that instruction.
+At the left you have an instruction usually in uppercase, but can also be in lowercase, like for example the keyword FROM at the first line and to the right you have arguments for that instruction.

 The first line tells Docker Engine what is the base image that your new image will be built upon.
 In this example it will be the official Debian image, which contains the files and directories which Debian itself is made out of.
-As you may know everything is considered as a file in Linux, so if you think about that concept then maybe it's much more easier for you to understand how Docker images work.
+As you may know everything is a file in Linux, so if you think about that concept more closely then maybe it's much easier for you to understand how Docker images work.

 I know, it helped me to better understand it.